SomeWeekendReading/someweekendreading.github.io/_posts/2025-12-07-cornering-markets.md

   21-to-1 in 1965.

   One reason wages can't go up is because _all_ the increased profits from increased productivity have gone to the top.

-Reich proposes an additional corporate tax based on the CEO to (median?) worker ratio; that, of course, will have to wait for the return of a degree of sanity to US politics.
+  (Reich proposes an additional corporate tax based on the CEO to (median?) worker ratio.
+  While sensible, that, of course, will have to wait for the return of a degree of sanity to US politics.)

 <img src="{{ site.baseurl }}/images/2025-12-07-cornering-markets-jrs-1.jpg" width="400" height="238" alt="Scheidel & Friesen @ Jnl Rom Stud: US now more unequal than ancient Rome" title="Scheidel & Friesen @ Jnl Rom Stud: US now more unequal than ancient Rome" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 - Not enough for you?
 How about the Roman Empire?